 Standup meeting (“Daily Scrum,” “Kanban Meeting,” or simply “Daily”) is a regular short agile team meeting designed to synchronize all the participants, provide transparency of the work process. and thus, maintain the efficiency and productivity of the team.

 Remote teams, where work is spread across several time zones, can benefit from standups: via them, the team that finishes work can pass the torch to the next team taking the shift.
-And if a standup is via videoconference, one team can easily ask the other one the necessary questions and get up to speed fast, i.e. get to work immediately after the meeting.
+And if standup is via videoconference, one team can easily ask the other one the necessary questions and get up to speed fast, i.e. get to work immediately after the meeting.

 Sometimes, offices are so far apart that shared meetings will cause some inconvenience to one team.
 Getting up at 5 a.m. for a standup with another team?
 No, thank you.

 Alternate meeting times.
 This will be fair for both teams, and neither team will have to constantly work overtime (such situations seriously undermine morale).
 If this scenario happens, you need to have an overtime calculator to measure their overtime work and pay.

 Be careful to ensure that the entire team is involved in the standup.
-If the team is too tense or unhappy with the way it goes, they will eventually lose interest, stop listening or sharing their opinions.
+If the team is too tense or unhappy with the way it goes, they will eventually lose interest, stop listening, or sharing their opinions.

 You don’t have to run a standup every day.
 Get together with your remote team a few times a week, and on other days, hold a standup for the local team.
 Standups can be held other than in the morning when it’s convenient for everyone to participate.